tanjoewel/TMS/assignment3.md

 We also need to design our own

 - URL construct.
-This one also needs to be of a specific format (not sure what it is tbh).
+This one also needs to be of a specific format (HTTP method + path).
 - Payload structure
 - Transaction